ar1ocker/SquadJS-cheater-detection/README.md

 ## English

-Detect and kick cheaters using ApplyExplosiveDamage spam to the server
+Detecting and removing cheaters who use ApplyExplosiveDamage to attack Squad servers

 Tested on SquadJS version 4.1.0